kelseymara/front-end-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as part of a web development training.

+## Branches Overview
+- main: stage 1, initial react app
+- stage-02: a static version of the application that has the following features:
+• A title
+• A list of customers displaying "name", "email" and "password" for each
+• A customer form with:
+o A title that displays the form's state: "Add" or "Update" o Labelled Input fields for: "name", "email" and "password" o "delete", "save" and "cancel" buttons

 ## Available Scripts